kubeshop/monokle/docs/features.md

 Surf up- or downstream through your resources!
 Monokle highlights other resources, that your selection has direct relations to and even provides you with the links to go to them quickly.

-## Preview the resources created by kustomizations
+## Preview the resources created by kustomize and Helm

 <img src="./img/kustomization.gif" alt="Preview the resources created by kustomizations" width="800" height="500" />